daljit46/mrtrix3-ci-test/cmake-instructions.md

         $ cmake --build build

-    CMake will build all commands inside your build directory (the executables will be inside `cmd`).
+    CMake will build all commands inside your build directory (the executables will be inside `bin`).
     If you'd like to build just a single command, you can do so by specifying `--target name_of_command`.